1A3Dev/LC-LobbyImprovements/README.md

   - Lobby List
     - You can directly connect to an IP via the text input above the lobby list (the port is optional and can be specified after a colon for example: 127.0.0.1:7777)
     - This uses UDP to discover other lobbies on your local network
+    - Ability to sort the lobby list by lobby name or player count
+    - Supports the challenge moon and specifying a lobby tag
 - Lobby Codes (Inspired by [Better Lobbies](https://thunderstore.io/c/lethal-company/p/Ryokune/Better_Lobbies/))
   - You can copy your current lobby's id via the pause menu
   - You can copy a lobby id from the lobby list via the "Code" button